Pfizer Daunorubicin (Daunorubicin Hydrochloride)

 Drug Interactions

-- other anticancer drugs
+• Other anticancer drugs

-- drugs which may cause liver problems
+• Medications that may cause liver problems

 Alcohol & Driving